Data Lifecycle Management & Version Control

 Version control & standards alignment

-Standards rule: NAICS classifications are mapped to the latest supported NAICS standard (for example, NAICS 2022) unless otherwise stated.
+Standards rule: NAICS classifications are mapped to the latest supported NAICS standard, such as NAICS 2022, unless otherwise stated.
 When historical comparability is needed, legacy mappings may be provided with clear labeling.

-Some use cases require historical comparability; others require current regulatory alignment.
-Lifecycle governance supports both without conflating them.
+Some use cases require current regulatory alignment.
+Others require comparability across time.
+Lifecycle governance supports both by keeping standard context explicit.

 Change triggers & review thresholds